Rawrsor/BubbleHUD/README.md

 //4Plug Support

 This hud now has support for the mod manager 4Plug!
-This program allows you to customize (so far) the health (circle cross or numbers), the scoreboard, the winpanel, and the backpack color scheme.
+You can get it here: http://www.teamfortress.tv/13401/4plug This program allows you to customize (so far) the health (circle cross or numbers), the scoreboard, the winpanel, and the backpack color scheme.

 //Color Customization